Lumi-supercomputer/lumi-userguide/docs/computing/systems/lumid.md

 ## GPU

-The interactive GPU nodes have 8 NVIDIA A40 GPUs each with 10 752 CUDA cores, 336 Tensor cores, 84 RT cores and 48 GiB GDDR6 Memory.
+The visualization GPU nodes have 8 NVIDIA A40 GPUs each with 10 752 CUDA cores, 336 Tensor cores, 84 RT cores and 48 GiB GDDR6 Memory.
 The CUDA Toolkit for GPU development is also installed so that it is possible to run and test CUDA code, but the main purpose of these GPUs is visualization, not GPU computing.

 * [Nvidia A40 Product Page][a40-product]
 * [Nvidia A40 Data Sheet][a40-specs]